SocGen reshuffle investment bank management

-LONDON Societe Generale (SOGN.PA) has reshuffled the senior management of its corporate and investment banking unit, days after the bank said division head Michel Peretie was leaving the firm.
+LONDON Dec 23 Societe Generale has reshuffled the senior management of its corporate and investment banking unit, days after the bank said division head Michel Peretie was leaving the firm.

 The chief operating officer of the business, Christophe Hioco, will also depart by the end of the year, as he takes his retirement.